 - March 16

-Beethoven wrote the bulk of the Third Piano Concerto in 1800, in time for a major debut concert in Vienna, but he chose to play an earlier concerto instead.
-After a few more years of tinkering, he unveiled the new concerto on an 1803 program that also included the premieres of the Second Symphony and the oratorio Christ on the Mount of Olives, as well as a reprise performance of the First Symphony.
-On the day of the concert, Beethoven awoke at 5 a.m. to copy out trombone parts; then he led the program’s only rehearsals, working from 8 a.m. until breaking in the afternoon for snacks and wine; he led one more run-through of the oratorio for good measure; and finally, after a short interval, he commenced the show at 6 that evening.
-For the concerto, Beethoven performed off of a hastily written score that, in the words of his page turner, contained “almost nothing but empty leaves; at the most, on one page or another a few Egyptian hieroglyphs wholly unintelligible to me were scribbled down to serve as clues for him.”
+Beethoven wrote most of the Third Piano Concerto in 1800, in advance of a major debut concert in Vienna, but he chose to play an earlier concerto instead.
+After a few more years of tinkering, he unveiled the new concerto on an 1803 program that also included the premieres of the Second Symphony and the oratorio Christ on the Mount of Olives, along with a reprise performance of the First Symphony.
+For the new concerto, Beethoven performed off of a hastily written score that, in the words of his page turner, contained “almost nothing but empty leaves; at the most, on one page or another a few Egyptian hieroglyphs wholly unintelligible to me were scribbled down to serve as clues for him.”

-The concerto’s opening measures have a balanced, Classical flavor, with a string statement in the home key matched by a wind response that introduces the questioning note of the dominant key.
-True to Beethoven’s emerging “middle” period style, the themes separate into essential fragments to be examined from all angles, with various rising triads, falling scales, and timpani-like alternations appearing in the foreground and background.
-There are also remnants of “early” Beethoven in the concerto, as in the graceful second theme and the effortless piano figurations and interplay.
-There are even hints of the intimate pathos of “late” Beethoven, especially in the otherworldly return of the orchestra after the cadenza.
+The concerto’s opening measures have a balanced, Classical flavor, with a definitive statement from the strings countered by a questioning response from the winds.
+In line with the style that would come to dominate Beethoven’s “middle” period, the themes separate into essential fragments to be examined from all angles, with various rising triads, falling scales, and timpani-like alternations appearing in the foreground and background.